TL;DR

 Moot-loo yul-lar

-Why Learn “Happy New Year” in Many Languages?
+Why you should learn “Happy New Year” in Many Languages?

 Learning greetings helps you: